 Since Saint Laurent’s collection, fashion continued to evolve more toward a format to be enjoyed by everyone in a more wearable and affordable manner.
-Some designers have even emerged that base their overall design philosophy on this democratizing of fashion — a direct salute to the values underlying the contemporary Pop Art movement.
-This includes fashion designer Jeremy Scott, whose Fall 2014 Moschino collection heavily referenced Pop Art by saluting heavyweight commercial deities Frito-Lay and McDonald’s in his designs.
+Some designers have even emerged that base their overall design philosophy on this democratizing of fashion.
+This includes fashion designer Jeremy Scott, whose Fall 2014 Moschino collection heavily referenced this trend by saluting heavyweight commercial deities Frito-Lay and McDonald’s in his designs.

 Even today, decades after its revolution, there are no signs of Pop Art’s self-referencing streak ending, with massive brands like Nike and Vans incorporating sketches from Roy Lichtenstein in their sneakers and runners.
-Due to its immense popularity rooted in the universal language of consumerism and its happy-go-lucky, eye-grabbing designs, Pop Art continues to be the most referenced art movement in fashion.
+Due to its immense popularity rooted in the universal language of consumerism and its happy-go-lucky, eye-grabbing designs, this movement continues to be the most referenced art movement in fashion.

 The Impact of Pop Art on the World of Fashion – From Art to Industry and Back